ls1intum/Artemis/docs/user/plagiarism-check.rst

 Plagiarism Check Overview
 --------------------------
 In this section we give an overview of available features of plagiarism check.
-We explain different configuration settings, possible user actions and present the plagiarism result views, which are accessible after plagiarism check run.
+We explain different configuration settings, possible user actions and present the plagiarism result views, which are accessible after plagiarism checks run.

 .. _settings: